SUSE/cap-release-notes/Notes-CaaSP.md

   systemctl restart kube-controller-manager.service
   ```

-* Commands to run on the CaaSP nodes
+* Commands to run on the CaaS Platform nodes

   This is only necessary if you use hostpath as storage class
   ```